Free and low-income internet options

 Qualifying for Lifeline

 If you or someone in your household participate in a federal assistance program, you may qualify for Lifeline.
-Those programs include Medicaid, Supplemental Security Income, Veterans Pension and Survivors Benefits and more.
-Check here to see if you are eligible.
+Those programs include Medicaid, Supplemental Security Income (SSI), Veterans Pension, Survivors Benefits and more.
+Check if you are eligible.

-Many internet service providers also offer their own low-income assistance programs to provide affordable internet access.
+Many internet service providers (ISPs) also offer their own low-income assistance programs to provide affordable internet access.
 For their student-only, low-cost programs, the ISP may require additional verifications.
+If you don’t qualify for a discounted internet program, check out some cheap Wi-Fi plans.

 Low-income internet options from top providers: